 Consent is voluntary agreement with what is being done or proposed.
 Consent can be either expressly given, either orally or in writing, or implied.
 Implied consent is where consent may reasonably be inferred from the action or inaction of a person.

 Appropriate purpose is where an organization may collect, use or disclose personal information only for purposes that a reasonable person would consider are appropriate in the circumstances or to comply with duty of care for participants, staff and volunteers as part of support and day to day programming.

 Records includes any correspondence, memorandum, book, plan, map, drawing, diagram, pictorial or graphic work, photograph, film, microform, sound recording, videotape, machine-readable record and any other documentary material, regardless of physical form or characteristics, and any copy of any of those things.

 It also includes any information or records regarding participants that are deemed necessary for the support, safety and day to day programming.
 Discretion of what information is necessary to share with employees or volunteers is applied, dependent on the circumstance or event.

 All personal records, including health information, will remain the property of Pegasus.
 Staff and volunteers are required to sign a Confidentiality Agreement or Annual Employee Confirmation (Appendix 1 & 2) and maintain the privacy and confidentiality of all records during and after their employment or service ends.

 Pegasus is committed to upholding the following principles to ensure privacy and confidentiality of information is correctly maintained:

 6.1.
 Identifying Purposes

-Pegasus will – at or before the time of collecting personal information – identify the purposes for which personal information is collected to the individual from whom the information is being collected.
-Pegasus will also inform individuals of any new purpose for personal information and obtain consent to use the information for that new purpose.
+Pegasus will – at or before the time of collecting personal information – identify the purposes for which personal information is collected to the person from whom the information is being collected.
+Pegasus will also inform the person of any new purpose for personal information and obtain consent to use the information for that new purpose.